crf0409/rPPG-MDAR/README.md

 ## Results Showcase

-Below are the heart rate detection results on the UBFC and PURE datasets.
+Below are the heart rate detection results on the UBFC and PURE MMPD datasets.

 ![Dataset Result](mape.png)
 *UBFC Dataset Results*